Skip to main content

 • Experience the power of geothermal energy

 It’s good to note that because of the heat, you can add a dip to your summer or winter itinerary.
-Imagine being immersed in hot water amid the snowy landscape, Northern Lights overhead.
+The pools are open year-round, which means you can combine a soak with winter aurora hunting or a summer midnight sun visit equally well.
 Or how about paddling about at any time of the day while the midnight sun shines above?

 10 best Icelandic hot springs and hot pots